 CAN I GET A RIGHT TO BUY MORTGAGE IF I AM SELF EMPLOYED?

 Being self-employed conjures up many concerns for those that it applies to when it comes to mortgages.
 Therefore, if you are in a position of being offered the opportunity to purchase your home under the right to buy scheme you would be forgiven if you too thought this may not be possible.
 The perceived difficulties for the self-employed when applying for a mortgage are usually unfounded and most applicants will simply be assessed as any other.
 Affordability is critical as lenders need to be happy that you can afford the amount you require.
 Knowing how each lender assesses a self-employed applicant’s income is important and will hopefully therefore stand you in good stead in being approved.
 Contact one of our specialist mortgage advisers today who will help you through the journey and assist you in obtaining you right to buy mortgage if you are self-employed.

 RIGHT TO BUY MORTGAGE BROKERS

 As with any financial product, it’s always worth seeking expert mortgage advice first.
 At Ideal Home Loans, we can advise on the Right to Buy mortgage options that are available to you, and our team will happily guide you through the whole application process.
 We work closely with leading brands and smaller specialist lenders, meaning we have access to exclusive mortgage deals to suit all requirements.
-Get in touch today to find out how we can help and get mortgage advice in Wiltshire.
+Get in touch today to find out how we can help and get mortgage advice.